debo98/GoLang-Book-Store-API/README.md

 -d '{"title": "Book Title", "author": "Author Name"}'
 ```

 Description: Accepts a JSON payload to create a new book.
 The book is added to an in-memory list with a unique ID.
+The API uses mutex lock/unlock to prevent race conditions when adding a book.

 Response: